CS-DS-125/125book/py4e_rst/01-intro.rst

 fashion, don’t hesitate to be very nonlinear in how you approach the material.
 Look forwards and backwards and read with a light touch.
-By skimming more advanced material without fully understanding the details, you can get a better understanding of the “why?” of programming.
+By skimming more advanced material without fully understanding the details, you can get a better understanding of the "why?" of programming.
 By reviewing previous material and even redoing earlier exercises, you will realize that you actually learned a lot of material even if the material you are currently staring at seems a bit impenetrable.

-Usually when you are learning your first programming language, there are a few wonderful “Ah Hah!” moments where you can look up from pounding away at some rock with a hammer and chisel and step away and see that you are indeed building a beautiful sculpture.
+Usually when you are learning your first programming language, there are a few wonderful "Ah Hah!" moments where you can look up from pounding away at some rock with a hammer and chisel and step away and see that you are indeed building a beautiful sculpture.